 The third story in Flashman and the Tiger, where the title character runs into Sherlock Holmes, Watson and their antagonist Sebastian "Tiger" Moran.
 For a series otherwise confined to real historical events, it's a jarring entry that's considered a Base Breaker among Flashman fans.

 Live Action TV

-One may argue that Community is just this type of show, but some episodes are surprisingly bizarre, "Abed's Uncontrollable Christmas" is a musical christmas episode done in stop motion, another episode was mostly animated in 8-bit, and The Zombie episode certainly came out of left field.
+Community has some episodes that are surprisingly bizarre, "Abed's Uncontrollable Christmas" is a musical Christmas episode done in stop motion, another episode was mostly animated in 8-bit, and The Zombie episode certainly came out of left field.

 Columbo's episode "Last Salute to the Commodore" definitely qualifies.
 Not only is it a who-done-it, it also has the weirdest performance by Peter Falk ever.
 He just walks through without any emotions completely hamming it up.
 He seems high as a kite.
 In the bizarre ending, Columbo goes around showing everyone a watch saying 'Commodore's watch' until someone eventually says 'T'isnt,' thus proving he is the killer.